What is ski mountaineering?

 Western Chugach Heli Drop

-The best access point to glaciers in Southcentral is from Girdwood, an hour drive from Anchorage.
-A 15-minute helicopter ride from Girdwood takes us 5,000 feet to glaciers in the Western Chugach Mountains.
-These glaciers dribble off beautiful summits that offer everything from steep skiing and long cruiser runs.
+I love this trip!
+The best access point to glaciers in Southcentral Alaska is from Girdwood, an hour drive from Anchorage.
+A 15-minute helicopter ride from Girdwood takes us up 5,000 feet to glaciers in the Western Chugach Mountains.
+These glaciers hang off beautiful summits that offer everything from steep skiing to long cruiser runs.
 Although multiple days is ideal, with nights camping or in huts, the trip is possible as a day tour.
 At the end of the trip, it works best to ski back to Girdwood rather than fly out.
 Skiing out avoids a potential problem of being weather-bound and waiting for a helicopter.
 Whether using a one-way flight, or flying both ways, we'll pack light to have the option of skiing out.
 For base-camping, with more comforts, consider a Denali Ski Base Camp.
 See Western Chugach Heli Drop posts.

 The R44 helicopter seats the pilot plus two with gear.
 Total, one-way heli drop on the Sparrow Glacier in the Western Chugach is about: